 My Wife: “Sometimes?
 SOMETIMES?!
 What about when you go two nights without sleeping at all, and go through $20 worth of coffee and I can’t even trust you to drive the children around?
 Or when you fall asleep for 19 hours straight?!
 What about….” continues for 20 minutes

 There is an aspect to mental illness called “insight.”
 When you’re suffering from a mental disorder, it is much more difficult to clearly see how your illness affects you.
 This is because your brain is just trying to cope.
 Your friends and family can clearly see how your symptoms are negatively affecting your every day life.
 I have spoken to family members of veterans, and they tell me in great detail how badly their veteran’s symptoms are affecting their life, and they can’t understand how they were denied.
 Then I read the C&P examination notes, and none of what the family member described is in there!

 7 – DON’T be a lawyer!

 Your C&P exam is for you to describe your symptoms and your limitations to the examiner.
 That’s it.
 The last thing you should be doing during this is discussing VA ratings and legal aspects of your case.
 Do not cite, word for word, the ratings criteria and how your symptoms fulfill it.
 Do not argue with the examiner.
 At best, they will become annoyed with you, as they are trying to get through the exam, and at worst, they will think that you’re malingering, trying to scam money.
 Either way, this will likely lead to a bad report.
 Know that a C&P examiner is NOT going to make a decision regarding your claim.
 They are supposed to be unbiased examiners.
-The doctor’s job is just to pass on facts to the regional office, who use this information to decide your claim.
+The doctor’s job is just to pass on facts to the regional office.
+There the adjudicators use this information to decide your claim.